sampsyo/cs6120/content/blog/2022-03-29-unified-gc/index.md

 ## Deferred Reference Counting vs Partial Tracing

-In making optimizations to the traditional methods of garbage collection such as reference counting and tracing, we have deferred reference counting and, its converse, partial tracing.
+In making optimizations to the traditional methods of garbage collection such as reference counting and tracing, we have deferred reference counting and its converse, partial tracing.
 In deferred reference counting we maintain a Zero Count Table (ZCT) which maintains objects with reference count 0.
 We also save some overhead in not counting mutations to root references.
 At collection time, elements in the ZCT that are pointed to by roots are removed from the ZCT and the remaining elements are collected.
 In partial tracing, we count root references and then perform tracing from those root references.
 Note that partial tracing is not a fast optimization, instead it is brought up to illustrate how we can create converses of tracing or reference counting based algorithms and consider their performance within the design space.
 This is illustrated in the following figure.

 <p align="center">
 <img src="def_rc_partial_tracing.png" alt="alt_text" title="image_tooltip" style="zoom:50%;" />